Regional Development Victoria Delivering for Rural and Regional Victoria logo

 Mark DupeMark Dupe – CEO, Baw Baw Shire Council

-Mr Dupe joined Council in September 2017 as the Director of Corporate and Community Services and has held the Interim Chief Executive Officer position since mid-March 2020.
+Mr Dupe joined council in September 2017 as the Director of Corporate and Community Services and has held the Interim Chief Executive Officer position since mid-March 2020.

 Mr Dupe is the Chair of Trade Training Alliance, Baw Baw.
 He holds a Bachelor of Economics, an MBA and postgraduate IT qualifications.
 He is a graduate of the Australian Institute of Company Directors and a CPA.